Although you may not know it, but you have two IP addresses, an Internal IP address (Private ) and an external IP address (Public).

 See wiki private networks for more details

-Note: You may want to read the IP4 Addresses article if you are unfamiliar with network addresses.
+Note: You may want to read the IP4 Addresses and classes tutorial if you are unfamiliar with network addresses.

 To find your external IP address do a search for your IP address in Google then you will probably see a screen like this